 Defrost dough overnight in the refrigerator if frozen.

-5. On baking day, grease a Panettone or brioche pan with butter.
-I used a 6 x 4-inch paper mold here.
+5. On baking day, grease a Panettone or brioche pan with butter; pictured here is a 6 x 4-inch paper mold.

 6. Dust the surface of the refrigerated dough with flour and cut off a 1 ½ – pound (grapefruit-size) piece.
 Dust the piece with more flour and quickly shape it into a ball by stretching the surface of the dough around to the bottom on all four sides, rotating the ball a quarter-turn as you go.
 Place the ball into the pan, seam side down.